 |(c) The president will be empowered to obtain financial assistance, sponsorships and other forms of assistance from government, commercial or educational organizations to assist in the running of the annual scientific meeting.|

 |(d) All profits and losses arising from the Annual Scientific meeting will go to or be born by the Association.
 A budget for the meeting will be presented by the Program Chairman and Approved by the Executive Committee at least 9 months prior to the meeting.|

-The Past President’s Committee, with the approval of the Executive Committee, may nominate and bring forth recommendations for an individual to serve as CEO, on the Executive Board, or may recommend a task force to carry out the goals of the Association.
+The Secretary working with the CEO and with the approval of the Executive Committee may appoint committees or task forces to carry out the goals of the Association.
 If a Committee is in active operation for more than 3 years, it shall be declared a standing committee of the Association.